What is Irlen Syndrome?

 Research indicates that 12-15% of the population suffers from Irlen Syndrome.
 Many people will only experience slight problems, others may find it hard to learn and study.

 Reading may be a problem due to the print on the page being distorted the longer they read.
-They experience tiredness and/or eye strain these may become itchy or watery; these problems may generate headaches or in severe cases nausea.
-Also, computers and bright lighting conditions such as fluorescent lighting may be uncomfortable for them to work or study under.
+They experience tiredness and/or eye strain, and the eyes may become itchy or watery.
+These problems may generate headaches, or in severe cases, nausea.
+Also, computers and bright lighting conditions, such as fluorescent lighting, may be uncomfortable for them to work or study under.

 What are the symptoms?

 Problems with glare, fluorescent lights, sunlight, and/or night driving.
 Difficulty in concentrating or working under bright lighting conditions.

 Difficulty reading from white paper.
 The page may be too bright or uncomfortable to look at.

 Some people experience print distortions, such as blurring, moving or shaking when reading from a white background for a period of time.

 Inability to read several words at one time.
 Difficulties with reading ahead and tracking along a line of print, making it impossible to skim ahead or speed read.